denise-cerna/denise-cerna.github.io/_pages/about.md

 Research Interests
 -----

-My work focuses on **dynamic games** and **queueing systems**, combining tools from operations research, game theory, and mechanism design.
-I am interested in developping computational methods to analyze equilibrium behavior in strategic environments motivated by real-world applications such as:
+My current work focuses on **dynamic games** and **queueing systems**, combining tools from operations research and game theory with an increasing emphasis on machine learning and AI.
+I am interested in developing computational methods to analyze equilibrium behavior in strategic environments motivated by real-world applications such as:

-- Rideshare dispatch and congestion management
+- Algorithms for rideshare dispatch and congestion management
 - Allocation mechanisms for organ transplant waitlists

 I am particularly interested in how system design, incentives, and information shape efficiency and strategic behavior in large-scale operational systems.